 • Dietary factors included irregular food timings, cheese, and chocolates.

-• The primary step in the management of a migraine is identification and avoidance of triggering or aggravating factor.
+• The primary step in the management of a migraine is the identification and avoidance of triggering or aggravating factor.

 • An acute attack of a migraine can be managed by a dose of analgesic, paracetamol or aspirin.
 Ergotamine is prescribed for severe headaches.